 - Advocate for your government to include representatives of affected communities in the country delegation to the HLM and advocate for the highest level of government representation at the HLMs (President or Ministerial)

 - Contact your national UNAIDS office if you need support or information.

-High-Level Meeting: The high-level meeting will take place on June 8-11, 2021 and is likely to include a mix of virtual and in-person participation.
+General Assembly High-Level Meeting: The high-level meeting will take place on 8-11 June 2021 and is likely to include a mix of virtual and in-person participation.
 The meeting will involve plenary sessions and up to five thematic panel discussions.
 The opening plenary meeting will feature statements by the President of the General Assembly, the UN Secretary-General, the Executive Director of UNAIDS, a person openly living with HIV, and an eminent person actively engaged in the AIDS response.